PanoSight · Framework · How Clarity Returns

 Objects and space

-Across contemplative practice and modern psychology, a shared insight appears in different language: your experience contains objects — thoughts, emotions, sensations — arising within awareness.
+Across contemplative traditions and modern psychology, a similar observation appears: experience contains objects — thoughts, emotions, memories, sensations — that arise within awareness.

 Object consciousness